Frequently Asked Questions

 What if I want to defer or change my enrollment start time?

 If you are admitted to Kent State University and choose to attend another institution, you cannot defer your current application.
-If you want to apply in the future, then you would need to reapply using your same login and account identification.
+If you wish to apply again in the future, then you must reapply using your same login and account identification.

-It is very important to list the current school you are attending on your application and to have your new transcripts sent to ensure the most accurate and current academic information is reflected on your application.
+It is important to list the current school you are attending on your application.
+Make sure your new transcripts sent to ensure the most accurate and current academic information is reflected on your application.

 What is the difference between deferring my admission versus deferring my I-20?

-Deferring your admission means to wait to start your studies in a later semester.
-You can defer your admission for up to one year.
-Contact firstname.lastname@example.org for information on how to defer your admission.
+Deferring your admission means you will wait to start your studies in a later semester.
+You can defer your admission for up to one year here.

 Deferring your I-20 means that you intend to start studying remotely or online, but you do not plan to come to Kent State this semester.
 You can defer your I-20 by contacting firstname.lastname@example.org.